dlt-hub/.github/profile/README.md

 ## Who we are
 At ScaleVector we are dedicated to solving hard data engineering and AI problems in the enterprise.
 Along the way, we’ll be building novel technology and will share our learnings with the community.

-## Why

-If you’ve been fortunate enough to work for a startup company and a large corporate, you’d know that there are big differences between the two.
-Visiting a startup, you can’t help but noticing the magic in the air and everyone’s bright-eyed passion, ownership, creative thinking, sense of urgency, and speed of execution.
-Smaller teams have these in abundance, but as companies turn into corporations, they become slower, and people become comfortably numb.

-At ScaleVector we think there needs to be a way to keep people focused on doing big things, while maintaining a startup atmosphere.
-That’s hard when you’re small, and impossible when you’re too big.

-So we set out to support a new type of enterprise, one that tries to borrow from the good of both worlds — maturity and scale from corporations; agility, creativity and raw passion from startups.
-We think there's a next evolutionary step in the development of organizations, and it has to be invented and applied.
-We think companies will rely more and more on AI to run their routine and complex tasks better and cheaper than us humans.

 ScaleVector is currently working on the following set of related problems:

  ---